evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Building-Quickstart.md

 [Scripts](../../../Components/Scripts.md) are powerful out-of-character objects useful for many "under the hood" things.
 One of their optional abilities is to do things on a timer.
 To try out a first script, let's put one on ourselves.
-There is an example script in `evennia/contrib/tutorial_examples/bodyfunctions.py` that is called `BodyFunctions`.
+There is an example script in `evennia/contrib/tutorials/bodyfunctions/bodyfunctions.py` that is called `BodyFunctions`.
 To add this to us we will use the `script` command:

-    script self = tutorial_examples.bodyfunctions.BodyFunctions
+    script self = tutorials.bodyfunctions.BodyFunctions

 This string will tell Evennia to dig up the Python code at the place we indicate.
 It already knows to look in the `contrib/` folder, so we don't have to give the full path.